Kentucky drivers, your generally good manners reflect well on you.

 All drivers should be aware of their obligation to try to avoid traffic crashes.
 Each driver in the Commonwealth has a legal responsibility to drive with reasonable care.

-Some motorists disregard traffic signs and signals and other rules of the road.
+Some motorists disregard Kentucky road signs and what they mean, traffic signs other rules of the road.
 Some drivers disregard the requirement to keep a safe distance from the car in front or watch out for pedestrians crossing the road.
 Even if you know you have the right of way, it’s important to check the motorists around you to ensure they have stopped before you proceed.
 You should remain cautious and drive defensively at all times.

 It can be difficult to keep your emotions in check when another driver is operating a vehicle aggressively.
 But it’s important to keep your composure and not make the situation worse by losing your cool.